emmajanedrews/base-template/_posts/2017-01-12-if-your-home-hasnt-sold-yet…-check-the-price.md

 ![](/uploads/versions/gresh-jan9---x----320-175x---.jpg)

 The residential housing market has been hot.
-Home sales have bounced back solidly and are now at their&nbsp;[second highest pace](https://www.nar.realtor/news-releases/2016/12/existing-home-sales-forge-ahead-in-november)&nbsp;since February 2007.
+Home sales have bounced back solidly and are now at their [second highest pace](https://www.nar.realtor/news-releases/2016/12/existing-home-sales-forge-ahead-in-november) since February 2007.
 Demand has remained strong throughout the winter as many real estate professionals are reporting bidding wars with many homes selling above listing price.
 What about your house?

 **If your house hasn’t sold, it is probably because of the price.**

 If your home is on the market and you are not receiving any offers, look at your price.
-Pricing your home just 10% above market value dramatically cuts the number of prospective buyers that will even see your house.&nbsp;*See chart below.*
+Pricing your home just 10% above market value dramatically cuts the number of prospective buyers that will even see your house. *See chart below.*

 ![](/uploads/versions/20170109-stm-eng-1024x768---x----1024-768x---.jpg)